-Quozl's Open Source - CQuozl works in outback Australia as a firmware and test engineer for a non-profit multinational that makes laptops for children.
-When he's not doing that, he creates programs and electronic devices, takes photographs, and a few other things.
+Quozl's Open Source - CQuozl works in outback Australia as a firmware and test engineer for a non-profit in Miami that makes laptops for children.
+When he's not doing that, he writes programs and makes electronic devices, and a few other things.

 This site is where he publishes the stuff.
 Each item is given colour-coded categories of interest that may help you to find related items.
 It was never intended to be a blog, though it may look like one.
 It even has an RSS feed: